-22. The OAKLEY Trademarks are distinctive when applied to the Oakley Products, signifying to the purchaser that the products come from Oakley and are manufactured to Oakley's quality standards.
-Whether Oakley manufactures the products itself or licenses others to do so, Oakley has ensured that products bearing its trademarks are manufactured to the highest quality standards.
-The OAKLEY Trademarks have achieved tremendous fame and recognition, which has only added to the inherent distinctiveness of the marks.
-As such, the goodwill associated with the OAKLEY Trademarks is of incalculable and inestimable value to Oakley.
+10. Plaintiffs' Trademarks are distinctive when applied to Plaintiffs' Products, signifying to the purchaser that the products come from Plaintiffs and are manufactured to Plaintiffs' quality standards.
+Whether Plaintiffs manufacture the products or contract with others to do so, Plaintiffs have ensured that products bearing Plaintiffs' Trademarks are manufactured to the highest quality standards.